goFrendiAsgard/static-blog/content/about/home.md

 In this blog, you will find some articles related to software engineering, machine learning, and mathematics.

-The articles are intended for `mere mortal`.
+The articles are intended for Indonesian-young-audience.
 Some basic programming/high school math are going to help, but are not required.